Now appearing in Steel Magnolias! https://www.majestictheater.com/steel-magnolias

 Reviews

-Mamma Mia: "Cate Damon gives a dynamic, intense performance, capturing the essence of fiercely proud, independent and empowered Donna.
-It is a vocally demanding role, especially during the Act Two's emotionally charged, “The Winner Takes It All.”” - Kevin T. Baldwin, METRMag.
+Mamma Mia: 'Cate Damon gives a dynamic, intense performance, capturing the essence of fiercely proud, independent and empowered Donna.
+It is a vocally demanding role, especially during Act Two's emotionally charged, “The Winner Takes It All.”' - Kevin T. Baldwin, METRMag.

 Contact Cate

-Interested in working with Cate Damon?
-Have a question or comment?
+Interested in exploring Cate Damon's artist portfolio or have a question or comment?
 Fill out our contact form and we'll get back to you as soon as possible.
+Don't forget to subscribe to our newsletter for updates!

 Copyright © 2025 Cate Damon - All Rights Reserved.